dmitry/weather-app/README.md

 - React 19 + TypeScript
 - Vite for build system
 - Vitest for unit testing
-- Playwright for E2E testing
+- Playwright for E2E component testing
 - Tailwind CSS for styling
 - Vercel for deployment